F. W. de Klerk: Early political career

-State presidency
+State presidency (1989–1994)

 P. W. Botha resigned as leader of the National Party after an apparent stroke, and de Klerk defeated Botha's preferred successor, finance minister Barend du Plessis, in the race to succeed him.
 On 2 February 1989, he was elected leader of the National Party.
 He defeated main rival Barend du Plessis to the position by a majority of eight votes, 69–61.
 Soon after, he called for the introduction of a new South African constitution, hinting that it would need to provide greater concession to non-white racial groups.
-After becoming party leader, De Klerk extended his foreign contacts.
+After becoming party leader, de Klerk extended his foreign contacts.
 He travelled to London, where he met with British prime minister Margaret Thatcher.
 Although she opposed the anti-apartheid movement's calls for economic sanctions against South Africa, at the meeting she urged de Klerk to release the imprisoned anti-apartheid activist Nelson Mandela.
-He also expressed a desire to meet with representatives of the US government in Washington D.C., although American secretary of state James Baker informed him that the US government considered it inopportune to have de Klerk meet with President George H. W. Bush.
+He also expressed a desire to meet with representatives of the US government in Washington, D.C., although American secretary of state James Baker informed him that the US government considered it inopportune to have de Klerk meet with President George H. W. Bush.